Vignesh2208/TimeKeeper-Old/dilation-code/README.md

 ## TimeKeeper configuration
 ```
 1. Setup Kernel:

+	cd dilation-code
 	sudo make setup_kernel

-	#The kernel_setup script will download Linux Kernel version 3.13.1 and required software dependencies, and store it
+	#The kernel_setup script will download Linux Kernel version 3.13.1 and required software dependencies, and store it in /src directory.
-        #in /src directory.
-Then it will modify the source code with the necessary changes.
+ 	#Then it will modify the source code with the necessary changes.
 	#Compile the kernel.
 Follow the instructions below:

 	[user~]$ cd /src/linux-3.13.1